 The White Rock Branch Library is a full service branch that opened in 1985 in a 1400 square foot storefront building.
 The library moved to its current location at 133 Longview Drive in 1987.
 In 1996 the building was remodeled adding an additional 500 square feet for an approximate total of 4000 square feet.
 In 2007 the library was renovated.

 In 2010, as part of the Capital Improvement Program, plans began to relocate the library to a larger facility.
-This new building is scheduled to be completed in the Spring of 2015.
+This new building is scheduled to be opened at the end of July, 2015.